St Peter's School, York: Headmasters

+Notable teachers

 Houses

-The school has ten day- and boarding houses, and each house has its own colour.
+The school has ten day and boarding houses, and each house has its own colour.
 Dronfield (pink) and Rise (white) are girls' boarding houses; Linton (baby blue) and The Manor (gold) are boys' boarding houses.
 The rest are day houses: Clifton (yellow), The Grove (red), Queens (purple), Temple (green), School (maroon), and Hope (orange).
 The house system is a long-standing tradition throughout the school's history.
-As the houses are physical, located in various buildings and parts of buildings throughout the school campus, a sense of community is developed, bringing pupils of all ages together to compete in inter-house competitions, like rugby.
-"House Colours" are an award that is given in the form of a tie (formerly a badge for female students as they did not wear ties when they were first admitted) to pupils for an outstanding contribution to house activities.
+The houses are physical, located in various buildings and parts of buildings throughout the school campus.

-In 1982 there were only seven houses: the boarding houses were: School, Rise, Dronfield, and The Manor; the day houses were: Queens, Grove, and Temple.
-Hope, Clifton, and Linton are of more recent origin.
-Houses were mixed and female boarders had their own quarters.

-Boarding

-St Peter's has received an overall quality rating of 'Outstanding' in their 2007 Ofsted Boarding Inspection.

 Religion

-The school has a Chapel with compulsory services 3 mornings a week.
+The school has a Chapel with compulsory services three mornings a week.
 Eucharist is also held once a term and there are special services to mark Festivals in the Christian calendar.
 A service is held on Remembrance Sunday during which all pupils place poppies on the book of remembrance in the Ante-chapel (which contains names of alumni killed in conflict).
 The school's Christmas Carol Service is held in York Minster.

 Religious education is compulsory at the school until Sixth Form, and is taught by both academic staff and the school's two Church of England clergy.

 York Minster

 York Minster has a long connection with St Peter's, as the school's founder was an Archbishop of York.
 This relationship is also evident in the school's name, which mirrors the formal title of the Minster, The Cathedral and Metropolitical Church of St Peter.
 At its foundation, the school was probably housed next to the earliest cathedral building.

 At the end of each academic year a Commemoration and Prizegiving service is held in the Minster and a Carol Service is also held there at Christmas.
-The school choir often sings in the Minster and in the 2006/2007 year they participated in Verdi's Requiem, which brought together the wider York community.
+The school choir often sings concerts in the Minster.

-St Peter’s School is now the home of York Minster’s Choristers, after the closure of the Minster School in Summer 2020.
+St Peter’s School is the home of York Minster’s Choristers, following the closure of the Minster School in 2020.